UEFA denies request to light Allianz Arena in rainbow colors | DW | 22.06.2021

 "It sends the message that it is okay to be a member of the LGBTQI community."

-Meanwhile, Hungarian foreign minister Peter Szijjarto defended the new law on Monday and said that sporting events had nothing to do with national legislation.
+Hungarian foreign minister Peter Szijjarto had defended the new law on Monday and said that sporting events had nothing to do with national legislation.

 "We have passed this law to protect Hungarian children and Western Europe is now fighting against it," he said.
 "I find it harmful and dangerous to confuse politics with sport.
 Historical experience shows that.
 If anyone, the Germans know this for sure."

-Germany international Leon Goretzka, meanwhile, spoke out in support of lighting the stadium, saying it was a "great idea."
+Germany international Leon Goretzka, meanwhile, had spoken out in support of lighting the stadium, saying it was a "great idea."

-CSD Deutschland, which acts as an umbrella organization for all Christopher Street Day associations in Germany, had been in discussions with the DFB (German Football Association) and wanted to see a "clear position".
+His team captain Manuel Neuer has been sporting a rainbow-colored captain's armband during the July Pride festivities, which was subject to a UEFA investigation .The investigation concluded that the armband is a "symbol of diversity and thus a good cause" and therefore does not fall foul of UEFA's rules around "political symbols" which are forbidden and usually results in a fine for the national association.

-"It would certainly send a message to sections of the population in Hungary that they have support abroad, that we won't look away," said Kai Bölle, who sits on the CSD's board of directors.
+CSD Deutschland, which acts as an umbrella organization for all Christopher Street Day associations in Germany, wanted to see a "clear position" from the DFB and UEFA.

 "To this day, there are only openly gay professional athletes once their careers are ended," he pointed out.